Urinary tract infection

 A woman should consult a doctor under the following circumstances:

-- If symptoms have not gone away within 48 hours
+- If symptoms have not gone away within 48 hours of starting the antibiotic treatment

 - If there is a change in symptoms